Sarah-Hesham-2022/De-Bruijn-Graph-Chain-Merging-Compacting/README.md

 -There are 2 python scripts, each one has a different approach when dealing with data structures resulting in overall different complexity.

--Here are some use cases :
+-Here are some use cases, visualization with sequence label drawn, using networkx and matplotlib libraries to visualize the graph. :

 -Test Case 1 De Bruijn Graph :